MikroElektronika/mikrosdk_click_v2/clicks/temphum23/README.md

 ## Example Description

-> This example demonstrates the use of Temp & Hum 23 click board by reading the temperature and humidity data.
+> This example demonstrates the use of Temp & Hum 23 Click board by reading the temperature and humidity data.

 **The demo application is composed of two sections :**